ActivitySim/activitysim/docs/core.rst

 Inject
 ~~~~~~

-ORCA wrapper class to make it easier to track and manage interaction with the data pipeline.
+Wrap orca class to make it easier to track and manage interaction with the data pipeline.

 API
 ^^^